bnomei/kirby3-security-headers/readme.md

 Kirby 3 Plugin for easier Security Headers setup.

+> Why should you use this plugin?
+Because security matters.
+Protecting your own or your clients websites and their customers data is important.

 This plugin is free but if you use it in a commercial project please consider to [make a donation 🍻](https://www.paypal.me/bnomei/5).

 ## Dependencies